 (a) Sulfur concentration as a function of crude oil density.
-Bitumen has $sg \ge 1$.
+Bitumen has sg \geq 1.
 Data plotted from Speight and Swafford.

-(b) Metals concentration as a function of crude oil density.
+(b) Metals concentration as a function of crude oil density for conventional crude oil and raw bitumen.
 Data plotted from Speight.

 Figure 5: Crude oil contaminants increase as a function of crude density, necessitating intensive refining.
-Data sources include [20, Ch.
-8, tables 3, 4] [20, Ch.
-7, tables 2, 3, and 19] [21].
+Data sources include [21, Ch.
+8, tables 3, 4] [21, Ch.
+7, tables 2, 3, and 19] [22].